vvvv666/greenfield-docs/src/guide/concept/transaction-lifecycle.md

 # Transaction Lifecycle

 This document describes the lifecycle of a transaction from creation to the committed state changes.
+The majority of this page is copied from the [Cosmos-sdk Docs](https://docs.cosmos.network/main/basics/tx-lifecycle).
 Transaction definition is described in a [different doc](https://github.com/bnb-chain/greenfield-cosmos-sdk/blob/master/docs/core/transactions.md).
 The transaction will be referred to as `Tx`.

 ## Creation